 Trout Diet

-Trout diets in the post treatment year did not vary significantly between reaches, but there were large stream to stream variations (Table 1.4).
-The functional feeding group with the largest difference between reaches in the difference selection index was predatory invertebrates (t-value = 1.043, p-value = 0.33) such as caddisfly of the family Rhyacophilidae.
-Table 4 summarizes the other functional feeding groups; however, none showed significant differences in consumption between the control and treatment reaches.
+The most common diet items were benthic invertebrates. terrestrial invertebrates comprised between 25 and 86% of fish diets across the five streams (Table x).
+Overall, there was large stream to stream variations in trout diet selectivity (diet composition relative to benthic sample abundance), but in evaluating potential canopy gap effects, trout diet selectivity in the post treatment year did not vary significantly between reaches when assessing diets based on taxa (benthic invertebrates identified to family) .
+When considering functional feeding groups in the diet, the largest difference between reaches in the difference selection index was predatory invertebrates (t-value = 1.043, p-value = 0.33) such as caddisfly of the family Rhyacophilidae.
+Table 4 summarizes the other functional feeding group selectivity responses; however, none showed significant differences in consumption between the control and treatment reaches.

 At the family level, trout diets remained variable in composition.
 The family with the greatest variability in trout diets was Juga snails with two trout in MCTE showing strong selection